San Wang Dong Cave

-San Wang Dong is characterised by very impressive cave rooms and passages which are almost intact.
+San Wang Dong is characterized by very impressive cave rooms and passages that are almost intact.
 Some of the most interesting ones are:

 - Cloud Ladder House – currently seventh largest cave room in the world.
-Area of this cave room is 51,158 m² – as large as eight football fields.
-Ceiling is more than 250 m high and volume is approximately 5.8 million m³.
-Mist rises from the stream and forms clouds which are trapped near the ceiling of cave room.
+The area of this cave room is 51,158 m² – as large as eight football fields.
+The ceiling is more than 250 m high and the volume is approximately 5.8 million m³.
+Mist rises from the stream and forms clouds that are trapped near the ceiling of the cave room.

-- Crusty Duvets – 1.86 km long, spatious passage with giant stalagmites and countless gypsum crystals.
+- Crusty Duvets – 1.86 km long, spacious passage with giant stalagmites and countless gypsum crystals.

 - The Sea of Tranquility – enormous passage where nitrates were mined in the past.

-- Where The Wind Blows – narrow passage where the wind whistles through, carrying sand articles and dust.
+- Where The Wind Blows – a narrow passage where the wind whistles through, carrying sand particles and dust.

 - Xinu Attix – amazing vertical pit.

 China has got it all – more than one billion people, a large area, a great and very long history, very distinct and at the same time – very diverse cultures, great and varied nature.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.